Resilience Microloan and Grant Fund

 - Your business is ready to pivot, reopen and/or accommodate this new business environment.

-- You have generated business revenue for at least 12 months with a maximum of $500K in annual revenue and you have fewer than 50 employees.
+- Your company has generated business revenue for at least 12 months and has less than $500K in annual revenue and you have fewer than 50 employees.

 - You can demonstrate a negative impact on your business operations due to COVID-19.

 - You are able to submit a Cash Flow Forecast and Recovery Plan.
 A template will be provided by Michigan Women Forward within the application.

 - Michigan-registered and in good standing (provide Certificate of Goods Standing) with priority given to:

 - (Recommended, Not Required) You are able to provide historical financial statements for your business (i.e. P&L statement).